Sauna Review Checklist

 We have used ceramic heaters in the past and received feedback from the practitioners we work with stating patients and clients encountered hot and cold spots within the sauna.
 We took this feedback and upgraded our saunas years ago to high quality, carbon fiber heaters utilizing Japanese technology.
 These carbon fiber heaters provide a much larger surface area of the heater close to the body and more consistent heating.
 The lower surface temperature of the carbon fiber heaters is also more comfortable and has the benefit of increasing the micron wavelength into the beneficial far infrared range.

 Below are links to research papers supporting our position on far infrared saunas versus near infrared saunas and studies supporting concerns regarding high EMF and VOC levels in infrared saunas.
 I hope this checklist will assist one in asking specific questions, so they will end up with an infrared sauna that is very beneficial for their health.

 We take great pride in the quality of our saunas and stand behind our products.
-We have carefully crafted and custom engineered our saunas for safety and quality to be completely nontoxic, very low in EMF, and have superior far infrared heater coverage so one can get the maximum health benefits when using our saunas.
+We have carefully crafted and custom engineered our saunas for safety and quality to be completely nontoxic, very low in EMF, and have superior far infrared heater coverage.

 If you have any questions about infrared saunas, please give us a call.

 Randy Gomm B.Sc.